imbm-dltheory/imbm-dltheory.github.io/index.md

 </table>

 __Open Day, Monday, July 29, 2019__
 The day-long event will take place as a satellite meeting of the core workshop.
-The venue is Demir Demirgil Theater Hall located in the [Bogazici University](http://www.boun.edu.tr/en_US/Content/About_BU/About_BU) South Campus (max. capacity ~170).
+The venue is Demir Demirgil Theater Hall located in the [Bogazici University](http://www.boun.edu.tr/en_US/Content/About_BU/About_BU) South Campus.
 Open Day program consists of introductory lectures, tutorials, and advanced seminars. [[Google Maps]](https://goo.gl/maps/HqikG4a3ENx77tWW8)

 __Workshop on Theoretical Advances in Deep Learning__
 The workshop will take place at Istanbul Center for Mathematical Sciences [(IMBM)](http://www.imbm.org.tr).
 The venue is located inside Bogazici University South Campus.

-Due to space constraints participation is by invitation only.
+**Both events are full!**

 **Getting there**
 Both events will be on the same campus.
 The easiest way to find either venue is to arrive at Bogazici University Metro Station and walk down to the South Campus. [[Google Maps]](https://goo.gl/maps/ZQLEFxjGaCWjDg3e9)